A reader asked if he has to pay a debt that he can’t see on his credit record.

 Creditors that don’t report to the credit reference agency

-Some sorts of debt never show on any credit records: council tax arrears, benefit overpayments, what you owe a builder for work he has done, a membership or subscription you stopped paying etc. These are all legal debts even though they don’t show on your credit report.
+Some sorts of debt never show on any credit records: council tax arrears, magistrates court fines, parking tickets, benefit overpayments, what you owe a builder for work he has done, nursery school fees, a subscription etc. These are all legal debts even though they don’t show on your credit report.

 What if you can’t afford to pay those debts?